M-I-D-O/Panger_checker/README.md

 4. Open the file that you got after cloning the repository by giving "cd Pangram_checker"

+5. Now open the file "src" the same way you did before.

-5. run the program by typing in terminal "java" and the name of the file you got "Pangram_checker.java"
+6. run the program by typing in terminal "java" and the name of the file you got "Pangram_checker.java"

-6. the program is already executed
+7. the program is already executed